Instagram begins a 'visual refresh' of its branding

 Instagram is working on a “visual refresh” of its branding.
 A blog post from the company revealed a tweaked logo as well as a new typeface and new full-screen marketing layouts.

-Instagram writes they hope to put “content at the center” of their brand “with a focus on simplicity and self-expression.”
+Instagram writes that it hopes to put “content at the center” of its brand “with a focus on simplicity and self-expression.”
 The new typeface, named Instagram Sans, was crafted in partnership with language experts worldwide, allowing the company’s global community to “express themselves on [the site] in places like Stories and Reels.”

 As for the slightly-tweaked logo, the gradient is now a bit more vibrant.
 The company writes this move was to make the brand’s identity “illuminated and alive.”